rightjs/rightjs-docs/docs/en/docs/core/util.md

     isArray(mixed value) -> boolean check result

-Checks if the given value is an instance of {Array}
+Checks if the given value is an instance of {Array}.

     isArray({}); // -> false
     isArray(''); // -> false